 Upgrades to the school cleaning and safety systems are also a large part of what has made reopening possible.
 Our buildings have upgraded pandemic level ventilation systems that allow plenty of clean outside air into the building, and we use electrostatic and fumigator machines to sanitize the classrooms every day.
 Our staff also cleans the classrooms, building, and equipment more often throughout the day.

 We have an on-site nurse’s office with two nurses working to help students with any health issues they may have.
-You can read more specifics about our campus health systems in the Health & Safety Plans tab on our Enrollment page.
+You can read more specifics about our campus health systems in the Health & Safety Plans tab on our admissions page.

 NCA Virtual Academy